po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/README.md

 ## Heads-Up

 * In Unit 19, students will learn about measuring and optimizing the performance of web applications, as well as learning how to create Progressive Web Applications (PWAs).
+Chrome Devtools and Google Lighthouse will be our primary tools for measuring web application performance.
+We will use the Service Worker and Cache APIs to cache assets and API responses, which ensures that the application will continue to work without an internet connection.
+To unlock the power of service workers, we will use `webpack` and Workbox.

-This unit is a precursor to the upcoming React unit, because webpack is an important part of React.
+* This unit is a precursor to the upcoming React units, because webpack is an important part of React.
 While learning about PWAs, students will gain exposure to the client-server architecture, which is different from the MVC model that they had been using in previous weeks.

 * In Unit 20, students will learn how to create a React single-page application (SPA) from the ground up.
 Through this process, students will learn about components, state, props, React styling, and how to test React applications.